weak-head/m4b-maker/README.md

 ## Overview

 M4B Audiobook Maker is a set of bash scripts that simplify converting audio files into the M4B audiobook format.
-It includes `m4bify` for single conversions and `m4bulk` for batch processing, with parallel execution to speed up multi-core systems.
+It includes `m4bify` for single conversions and `m4bulk` for batch processing.

-**Key Features**

-- *Single Audiobook Conversion (`m4bify`)*\
+**Single Audiobook Conversion (`m4bify`)**

-  Combine audio files into a single M4B file with chapter markers.
-Files are processed alphabetically to ensure the correct playback order.
-Chapters are auto-generated from metadata or file names, or you can use the `--chapters-from-dirs` flag to create chapters from top-level subdirectories.
-Specify a custom bitrate with the `--bitrate` flag.
-If an image file or embedded art is found, it will be added as the book cover.
-Directory names following specific patterns can also be parsed to extract metadata like author, title, and year.
+Combines audio files into a single M4B audiobook with chapter markers, ensuring correct playback order by processing files alphabetically.
+Chapters are automatically created based on metadata, filenames, or top-level subdirectories when the `--chapters-from-dirs` flag is used.
+You can customize the audio quality with the `--bitrate` flag, and if an image file or embedded art is available, it will be added as the book cover.
+Additionally, directory names that follow supported patterns are parsed to extract metadata such as the author, title, and year.

-- *Batch Audiobook Conversion (`m4bulk`)*\
+**Batch Audiobook Conversion (`m4bulk`)**

 Scan a root directory for audiobook folders and convert them to M4B files in parallel.
 You can pass custom options like bitrate and chapter settings to `m4bify` for each task. `m4bulk` uses multiple worker threads to process audiobooks simultaneously, making batch conversions much faster.

-- *Detailed Logging*\
-  Both scripts create detailed logs with chapter info, durations, and any errors.
-After a batch run, `m4bulk` gives a summary with success/failure counts and total processing time, while `m4bify` creates a detailed log of a single audiobook conversion.

 ## Getting Started